 Existing guidelines either recommend against screening for child maltreatment because of the risk of false positives or mislabeling,68 note insufficient evidence,69 or make no statement on screening70 (Appendix A2).
 Guidelines vary substantially in their confidence in interventions to prevent child maltreatment.
 The American Academy of Family Physicians agreed with the USPSTF's position of insufficient evidence to recommend preventive interventions in a clinical setting to prevent child maltreatment in children without signs and symptoms of maltreatment.
 The American Academy of Family Physicians' statement nonetheless describes a list of steps that primary care physicians can take to try to prevent maltreatment.
-Other guideline groups recommend home visitation programs.^{68, 70} The American Academy of Pediatrics strongly recommends physician involvement in preventing child maltreatment.
-No national surveys track practice patterns for preventive interventions, although a few studies address practice patterns for those treating children who have experienced maltreatment.71-73 supportive, and have cited equivocal results.
-Reviews cite concerns about methods, surveillance bias, selective outcome reporting, validity and reliability of outcomes, and failure to address underlying heterogeneity in programs.^{75, 76} One review that explored underlying heterogeneity of program components found that no single component predicted success.75 However, they concluded that alignment between underlying theory and program components, combined with a match between theory and target populations, explains program success.75
+Other guideline groups recommend home visitation programs.^{68, 70} The American Academy of Pediatrics strongly recommends physician involvement in preventing child maltreatment^{71, 72} and supports early childhood home visiting programs.73 No national surveys track practice patterns for preventive interventions, although a few studies address practice patterns for those treating children who have experienced maltreatment.74-76 effectiveness in preventing child maltreatment, other systematic reviews have not been as supportive, and have cited equivocal results.
+Reviews cite concerns about methods, surveillance bias, selective outcome reporting, validity and reliability of outcomes, and failure to address underlying heterogeneity in programs.^{78, 79} One review that explored underlying heterogeneity of program components found that no single component predicted success.78 However, they concluded that alignment between underlying theory and program components, combined with a match between theory and target populations, explains program success.78

-Although the Centers for Disease Control and Prevention's Community Guide70 and its supporting systematic review74 concluded that home visiting programs had strong evidence of effectiveness in preventing child maltreatment, other systematic reviews have not been as
+Although the Centers for Disease Control and Prevention's Community Guide70 and its supporting systematic review77 concluded that home visiting programs had strong evidence of